d2l-ai/d2l-en/chapter_recurrent-modern/gru.md

 to incorporate the action of the update gate.
 Comparing with :eqref:`rnn_h_with_state`,
-the influence of the previous states can be reduced with the elementwise multiplication of
+the influence of the previous states can now be reduced with the elementwise multiplication of
 $\mathbf{R}_t$ and $\mathbf{H}_{t-1}$
 in :eqref:`gru_tilde_H`.
-Whenever the entries in the reset gate $\mathbf{R}_t$ are close to 1, we recover a vanilla RNN such as in :eqref:`rnn_h_with_state`.
+Whenever the entries in the reset gate $\mathbf{R}_t$ are close to 1, we recover a vanilla RNN such as that in :eqref:`rnn_h_with_state`.
 For all entries of the reset gate $\mathbf{R}_t$ that are close to 0, the candidate hidden state is the result of an MLP with $\mathbf{X}_t$ as input.
 Any pre-existing hidden state is thus *reset* to defaults.